vipra-uwf/VIPRA/docs/pages/researchers/behaviors/behavior_tutorial.md

 <summary>Code</summary>

 ```
-Types:           // Types Declaration (§T.) says what types of pedestrians there are
+Types:           // Types Declarations (§T.) say what types of pedestrians there are
   person
 .

-Selector:        // Selector (§S.) says who is of that type
+Selector:        // Selectors (§S.) set how pedestrians are chosen to have the type
   Type: person
-  Select: Everyone
+  Select: Everyone  // in this case everyone is selected
 .

-Action (person): // Action (§A.) says what people of that type do
+Action (person): // Actions (§A.) decide what pedestrians of the given type do
-  Response: set velocity {0}
+  Response: set velocity {0}  // in this case they are always stopped
 .
 ```
 </details>

 ---